Rizz-admin/Landing-page/README.md

 # Landing-page

-# add some credits to footer + images of respectable organizations like skolkovo
+# add some credits to footer + images of respectable organizations like skolkovo in footer